-Gardening is an age-old pastime that brings joy to people of all generations, from all over the globe.
+Gardening is an age-old pastime that brings joy to people of all generations, right across the globe.

 Not only does it provide a chance to disconnect from our busy lives and focus on something that adds beauty and value to our homes and lifestyle, but more and more people are recognising the benefits of gardening and spending time in nature for making us happier and healthier.

-As people try to incorporate these benefits into their homes, 2020 has seen a rise in more sustainable, eco-friendly gardening practices that make the most of what you have and create spaces that are good for all involved – gardeners, local wildlife and the earth as a whole.
+As people try to incorporate these benefits into their homes, the last few years have seen a rise in more sustainable, eco-friendly gardening practices that make the most of what you have and create spaces that are good for all involved––gardeners, local wildlife and the earth as a whole.

-Here, we take a closer look at the top 10 sustainability trends that are popping up in backyards near you!
+Here, we take a closer look at the top 10 sustainability trends that are popping up in backyards near you in 2022!

-Composting may not seem like a ‘trendy’ word, nor is it new, but the act of putting organic material into the soil is increasingly being recognised as a beneficial thing to do for your home and the environment.
+Composting may not seem very trendy, nor is it new, but the act of putting organic material into the soil is increasingly being recognised as a beneficial thing to do for your home and the environment.

 Composting is a great way to recycle your kitchen and yard scraps and reduce the amount of waste you put into landfill.
 You may be surprised to learn how many things can actually go into the compost including food scraps, coffee grounds, garden waste, pet waste and paper.